Nelson brings energy, ideals to race for 21st Congressional District

 Nelson worked on former New York 21 candidate Aaron Woolf’s campaign and as a delegate for 2016 presidential candidate Bernie Sanders.
 In 2016 he was a field director for Democratic NY21 candidate Mike Derrick.
 Losing the election to Republican incumbent Stefanik on the same day President Donald Trump was elected was made worse when he had to shut down the campaign offices after losing, which he said is the saddest part of a field director’s job.

 After spending time in a “couch burrito” following the election, Nelson got involved again, offering “strike support” for Momentive Performance Materials workers striking for a unity contract at the chemical plant in Saratoga County, where he lives.
-During the 105-day strike Nelson brought workers food, hand warmers and even scraps of his church’s old carpet to keep their burn barrels going.
+During the 105-day strike Nelson brought workers food, hand warmers and even scraps of his church’s old floorboards to keep their burn barrels going.

 Doing this work energized him again as he started talking with friends over beers about what kind of campaign he would run if he was a candidate.
 He said he wants to run on small donations with a focus on digital media and a desire to talk about partisan issues like an adult.